cedya77/aiometadata/docs/self-hosting.md

    - Check if the HOST_NAME variable matches your actual domain
    - Ensure your domain/IP is accessible from the internet

+### UI Tips

+- **Force Latin TMDB Cast Names** – Located under *Configure → Providers → The Movie Database (TMDB) Settings*.
+When enabled, the addon fetches TMDB credits in English even if your display language is another locale.
+Use this if Asian productions show cast names in non-Latin scripts and you prefer Latin characters in Stremio.

 For additional help, please open an issue on GitHub.